DavidChoi76/CCdownscaling/README.md

 # CCdownscaling

 This package provides implementation of several statistical climate downscaling techniques, as well as evaluation tools for downscaling outputs.
+Preprint version of this research: https://egusphere.copernicus.org/preprints/2022/egusphere-2022-282/egusphere-2022-282.pdf
 ## Requirements

 See [`environment.yml`](./environment.yml).
 Tensorflow is pinned in this conda environment in the interest of reproducibility.